The prehistoric megalodon was the largest shark species ever, reaching almost 60 feet long — but then went extinct 3.6

 One common theory for the megalodon still existing, portrayed on the big screen in 2018’s The Meg, is that the giant predator still lurks in the depths of our unexplored oceans.
 On the surface, this seems like it could be a plausible theory considering a large percentage of Earth’s oceans remain unexplored.

-However, most scientists believe that if the megalodon was somehow alive, we would know about it by now.
+However, most scientists believe that if the megalodon were somehow alive, we would know about it by now.
 The sharks would leave huge bite marks on other large marine creatures like whales and there would be new, non-fossilized teeth falling from their mouths littering the ocean floors.

 As Greg Skomal, a shark researcher and the recreational fisheries program manager at the Massachusetts Division of Marine Fisheries, told Smithsonian Magazine: “We’ve spent enough time fishing the world’s oceans to have a sense of what’s there and what’s not.”

 Plus, if some version of the megalodon did defy all of the odds and was still alive in the ocean’s depths, it would look like a shadow of its former self.
 The shark would have had to have undergone some serious changes to adapt to living in such cold and dark waters.

 Even if megalodons did swim in modern oceans, one scientist assures us that humans would not have to worry about becoming meals.

 “They wouldn’t even think twice about eating us,” Hans Sues, the curator of vertebrate paleobiology at Smithsonian’s National Museum of Natural History, said.
-“Or they would think we are too small or insignificant, like hors-d’oeuvres.
+“Or they would think we are too small or insignificant, like hors-d’oeuvres.”